Integrating quantum groups over surfaces

-\begin{subsubsection}{The $r$-punctured surface $\Sigma_{g,r}$ of genus $g$} The $g$-fold disjoint union of the once-punctured torus gluing pattern yields a gluing pattern for the once-punctured surface of genus $g$.
+The $g$-fold disjoint union of the once-punctured torus gluing pattern yields a gluing pattern for the once-punctured surface of genus $g$.
 The disjoint union of this with the $r-1$-fold disjoint union of the annular gluing pattern yields a gluing pattern for $\Sigma_{g,r}$, the $r$-punctured genus $g$ surface.
-Accordingly, we have where $\ot$ denotes the braided tensor product in $\cA$.
+Accordingly, we have \begin{corollary} Let $\cA=\Rep H$.
+We have the following identifications: